maddevsio/mad-location-manager/README.md

 The filter is a de-facto standard solution in navigation systems.
 The project simply defines the given data and implements some math.

 The project uses 2 data sources: GPS and accelerometer.
 GPS coordinates are not very accurate, but each of them doesn't depend on previous values.
 So, there is no accumulation error in this case.
-On the other hand, the accelerometer has very accurate GPS readings, but it accumulates error related to noise and integration error.
+On the other hand, the accelerometer has very accurate readings, but it accumulates error related to noise and integration error.
 Therefore, it is necessary to "fuse" these two sources.
 Kalman is the best solution here.

 So first - we need to define matrices and do some math with them.
 And second - we need to get real acceleration (not in device orientation) .
 First one is described in current project's wiki.
 But second one is little bit more complex thing called "sensor fusion".
 There is a lot information about this in internet.
 For real acceleration we need to know 2 things : device orientation and "linear acceleration".
 Linear acceleration is acceleration along each device axis excluding force of gravity.
 It could be calculated by high pass filter or with more complex algorithms.
 Device orientation could be calculated in many ways :